1. Hit the Water with Lake Conroe Boat Rentals

 Great fare and fabulous views of the lake… what’s not to love?
 Lakeside dining is a must-do while you’re in the area.
 You can Google “restaurants on Lake Conroe” to see the complete list, or start with a few of our team’s personal faves, below.

 - GuadalaHARRY’s: One of the BEST views on Lake Conroe, especially at sunset – pictured above!
-Located on FM 1097, this kicked-back restaurant combines a variety of terrific dishes with great service, and worth mentioning again — that top-deck sunset VIEW!
+Located on FM 1097, this kicked-back restaurant combines a variety of terrific dishes with great service, and is worth mentioning again — that top-deck sunset VIEW!

 - Hwy.
 105 restaurants on Lake Conroe: The Waterpoint Marina complex offers lakeside dining at Fajita Jack’s for Mexican fare (great house margaritas!), Monty’s Lighthouse for seafood, and Akashi for sushi and Japanese cuisine.
 Papa’s on the Lake is another local fave for lakeside dining and hanging out.